danktankk/Docs/mTLS/Part 2 - Mutual TLS.md

       service: testapp
       tls:
         options: acmeClient
+##

-#Notice `options: acmeClient` in `https.router.testapp.tls.options` matches the heading at `tls.options.acmeClient`
+# Notice `options: acmeClient` in `https.router.testapp.tls.options` matches the heading at `tls.options.acmeClient`
+#

-#The service does not change and it will terminate using your mTLS cert that you have in your traefik configuration directory.
+# Next is the service block.
+The service does not change and it will terminate using your mTLS cert
+# that you have in your traefik configuration directory.
 (I.E ~/docker/traefik/certs/cert1.crt)
-#I also added the cert1.key here in this directory as well.
+# I also added the cert1.key here in this directory as well.
 The cert1.key is not added in the tls block above
-#Next the services portion, again, it stays the same
+# Next the services portion, again, it stays the same
-#I added just to be thorough
+# I added just to be thorough
+##

   services:
     testapp: